refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/adding-sort-and-filters.md

 <details>
   <summary><strong>How can I disable filtering for a specific column?</strong></summary>

-You can disable filtering for a specific column by setting the `enableColumnFilter` property of the column to `false` in the column definition like below.
+You can disable filtering for a specific column by setting the `enableColumnFilter` property of the column to `false` in the column definition like below:

 ```tsx
 {